LoopKit/loopdocs/docs/loop-3/add-cgm.md

 Some people use Dexcom Share to feed their remote services.
 There have been outages with Share.
 When those occur, the data is not back-filled like it is with Loop.

-This is the reason why there's a comment under each CGM below to select Upload Readings.
+This is the reason why there's an option under each CGM, as shown in the G7 example below, to enable Upload Readings if desired.

+* This setting was set **off by default** for earlier versions of Loop.
+* With Loop v3.14.2 and newer, it is **on by default**.
+* The default setting is what is selected when you install the app on your phone for the first time.
+* If you modified this setting to be **on**, it should remain **on** through a rebuild.

-This setting is **off by default** so if you want to ensure you have CGM data in Tidepool, for example, enable this option.
+It's a good idea to check this setting to ensure you have CGM data in Tidepool and Nightscout.

 * Tap on the CGM pill in the top left corner of Loop
 * Scroll down and tap the **Upload Readings** toggle under **CONFIGURATION**